When you pass a MATLAB® structure to an external library function:

 Look at the structure definition in the library header file.

 MATLAB automatically converts a structure to the library definition for that structure type.
 For most cases, such as working with small structures, this works fine.
-For an example, see Add Values of Fields in Structure.

-To manually convert, call the
+To convert manually, call the

 to create a libstruct object.
 Although it is